chwlr/student-backend/README.md

 ## How to run on local server

 This project using Docker to running the service.
-To run in local please run thi command.
+To run in local, please run this command.

 - docker-compose up -d

+To check the running services, simple using this command

+- docker-compose ps